cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_preview_data.png)

-Once everything is good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button to import your data into Kitsu.

-Now, you have all your assets imported into Kitsu.
+Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)

 ## Update assets with the CSV import

-You can use the CSV import to update quickly your data.
+You can use the CSV import to update your data quickly.

 You need to switch on the option **Update existing data**.
 Then the lines that will be updated will be highlighted in blue.